ITU-DASYALab/tinyML/README.md

 # tinyML

-tinyML and other embedded ML / resources
+TinyML and other embedded ML

+A basic resource collection